rodrigosoares/show_grid_challenge/README.md

 - Each answer is given in a single line via STDOUT.
 - Expected format: `A <query_region> <time> <show_region> <show_name>`.
 - Format when there is no available show: `A <query_region> <time> noise`.
-- Example 1: RJTV is the show aired at the noon in Rio de Janeiro: `A "RJ" 12:00 "RJ" "RJTV"`.
+- Example 1: RJ News is the show aired at the noon in Rio de Janeiro: `A "RJ" 12:00 "RJ" "RJ News"`.
 - Example 2: No show is aired at 3 a.m. in Rio de Janeiro: `A "RJ" 03:00 noise`.

 ### More examples